microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaGroupMember.md

 ### Example 1: Remove a member

-This example demonstrates how to remove a member from a group in Microsoft Entra ID.

 ```powershell
 Connect-Entra -Scopes 'GroupMember.ReadWrite.All'
 Remove-EntraBetaGroupMember -ObjectId 'hhhhhhhh-3333-5555-3333-qqqqqqqqqqqq' -MemberId 'zzzzzzzz-6666-8888-9999-pppppppppppp'
 ```

-This command removes the specified member from the specified group.

-ObjectId - Specifies the object ID of a group in Microsoft Entra ID.
+This example demonstrates how to remove a member from a group in Microsoft Entra ID.

-MemberId - Specifies the ID of the member to remove.

 ## PARAMETERS